mohhsensaaki/AutoAnswer/scripts/README.md

 The deployment script will automatically:
 1. Install PostgreSQL if not already installed
-2. Prompt for database credentials during setup
+2. Install Python 3 and pip if not already installed
-3. Create the 'ai' database
+3. Create the 'aidb' database
-4. Create a database user with the specified credentials
+4. Create database user 'admin' with your specified password
 5. Generate a `.env` file with the database configuration

 ### Database Credentials Required

 During deployment, you'll be prompted for:
-- **Database username**: Username for the 'ai' database
-- **Database password**: Password for the database user
+- **Database password**: Password for the 'admin' user (username is automatically set to 'admin')
 - **PostgreSQL superuser credentials**: Required to create the database and user

 ### Database Connection Details